Ingenuity in Action - How it Works

 An important component of the learning process that takes place through participation in Ingenuity in Action is to share your experience.
 You may do so in a variety of ways.

-- Student Symposium: Each year in the spring semester students share their work through oral and poster presentations during a day-long event attended by the Cornell community and the general public.
-To participate, submit your proposal or speak to your faculty or staff sponsor to become involved.
+• Student Symposium: Each year in the spring semester students share their work through oral and poster presentations during a day-long event attended by the Cornell community and the general public.
+To participate, speak to your faculty or staff sponsor.
 The Student Symposium is sponsored by the Center for Teaching and Learning.

 Questions?
 Contact us

-Contact the Coordinator for Experiential Learning, Danielle Linkenmeyer or visit our office, which is located in Thomas Commons on the middle level, for more information.
-You may also send an email to: ingenuity_in_action@cornellcollege.edu and we’ll get back to you as soon as possible.
+Visit the Berry Career Institute, which is located in Thomas Commons on the middle level, for more information.
+You may also send an email to ingenuity_in_action@cornellcollege.edu and we’ll get back to you as soon as possible.